 Shy young mountain gorilla with hand in mouth

-Volcanoes NP in Rwanda is considerably more accessible than Bwindi Impenetrable NP in Uganda.
-The drive from Rwanda’s capital city, Kigali, to Volcanoes NP takes up to 3 hours on a good road.
-The drive from Entebbe, Uganda’s gateway for most visitors, to Bwindi takes between 8 and 10 hours.
+Volcanoes NP in Rwanda is considerably more accessible than Bwindi in Uganda.
+The drive from Rwanda’s capital city, Kigali, to Volcanoes NP takes up to three hours on a good road.
+The drive from Entebbe, Uganda’s gateway for most visitors, to Bwindi takes between eight and 10 hours.
 While there is only one starting point for gorilla treks in Rwanda, there are four different trailheads in Bwindi.
-Some of them require a good 4x4 to get to.
+Some of them may require a good 4x4 vehicle to reach.
 There are, however, scheduled flights to Bwindi.
-Alternatively, a stay in Bwindi can be incorporated into a larger road tour in Uganda, visiting other parks and reserves.
-For a quick gorilla trekking tour or an add-on to a safari in Kenya or Tanzania, Rwanda is most convenient.

 Comparison 7: Overall Safari